Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 Vark didn’t seem afraid at all.
 That spoke of a deep trust, or perhaps a much better ability to read intent from each other.
 Nevertheless, he was clearly cowed by the Great Father.
 Despite Ukusevi having known Vark for a few days, that would have seemed like an impossible thing, until now.

-*"Mrf,* I missed you too, My Father!"
+"*Mrf,* I missed you too, My Father!"
 Daar put Vark down, and if he took a big gasp of breath, Uku tried not to notice.
 "I brought the Librarian."

 "Thankee!
 I know ‘ya got a lotta work ‘ta catch up on, so I won’t hold ‘ya captive…"